-The most important thing to think about when sleeping on a boat overnight is the location where the boat will stay while you and your companions enjoy a good night's sleep.
-The best places for anchoring the boat for the night will be cozy, protected areas with calm waters.
+The most important thing to think about when sleeping on a boat overnight is where you park or anchor your boat while you and your companions enjoy a good night's sleep.
+The best places for anchoring the boat for the night will be quiet, protected areas with calm waters.
 This means places without a lot of night traffic, places that are sheltered from high winds, and places that are out of strong currents.

 boat cabin

 A marina is one of the most popular locations for sleeping on a boat overnight because of the amenities and facilities available to boaters.
-However, different marinas can have different rules about staying on a boat overnight.
+However, marinas can have varying rules about staying on a boat overnight.
 In some marinas, sleeping on a boat is prohibited while others have a limit to how many days a boat can remain at anchor in the marina.
-Check the rules for the marina you are planning to visit beforehand to avoid unpleasant surprises when you arrive.
+Most marinas accommodate transient boaters, but check the rules ahead of time for the marina you are planning to visit to avoid any surprises.

 marina

 Planning to spend the night on a yacht or other type of boat in the ocean is different than planning to sleep on a boat in a cove or at a marina.
-The biggest difference is that you cannot just drop anchor and go to sleep like you can in shallow water.
-Since the boat is constantly in motion, someone needs to be on watch throughout the night to watch for dangers and keep the boat safe.
-The simplest way to do this is to divide up the hours between the people on the boat so that everyone spends time on watch and also gets time to sleep.
+The biggest difference is that when you get tired or the sun goes down, you cannot drop anchor and go to sleep like you can in shallow water.
+The water is way too deep, and since the boat remains constantly in motion, you and your crew need to take turns staying on watch throughout the night to steer the boat and keep a lookout for other vessels or bad weather.

-Another difference when you sleep in a boat on the ocean is that the motion of the boat can be much more dramatic than on other bodies of water, making it harder to sleep comfortably.
-To avoid being tipped out of the berth during boating in rough water, set up a lee cloth or lee board for the berth before you depart on the trip so the shifting boat won't roll you out of bed.
+Another difference when you sleep in a boat on the ocean is that the motion of the boat in windy weather can be much more dramatic than on other bodies of water, making it harder to sleep comfortably.
+To avoid being tipped out of the berth during boating in rough water, set up a lee cloth or lee board for the berth before you depart on the trip so as the boat rolls, you don’t land on the cabin floor.

-As with marinas, whether or not you can sleep in a boat on a lake depends on the location.
+As with marinas and anchorages, whether or not you can sleep on a boat on a lake depends on the location.
 Some lakes have designated areas where boaters can anchor for the night and sleep on their boats.
 These are often called boat camping areas.
 To be allowed in these designated areas, your boat must have proper sleeping accommodations for all the people aboard.
 It must also have a Coast Guard-approved, self-contained sanitary unit installed in a location with complete privacy for users.

 Boat on a lake